jairocortes/second-programming-homework/README.md

 	3- Wait for a few senconds, then the program will show the reslt for miss rate.

 	NOTE: The "memory-trace-gcc.trace.gz" file isn't included in this repository, so you need to add it to the directory of your cloned repository.

+For Eratostenes programms:

+	To excecute the sequential version you have to use these commands through the terminal:

+	- To compile: g++ -o salidaSec eratostSec.cpp

+	- To execute: ./salidaSec

+	To excecute the paralel version you have to use these commands through the terminal:

+	- To compile: mpicc -o salidaParalelo eratostParal.c -lmpi
+	- To excecute: mpirun -np 4 salidaParalelo

+	the number "4" in the last means the number of proccesses